Chart Color Schemes

 Condon faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.4%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 12.4%, significantly lower than Australia's average of 30.4%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most common at 9.1%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (30.9%).
+Trade and technical skills are prevalent, with 39.8% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.9% and certificates at 30.9%.

 Frequently Asked Questions - Education